Ppjose/everlifeai.github.io/guides/token-sale/readme.md

 The `CONCLUSIONtx` transaction has successfully transfers the amount of XLM as defined for soft cap and then merges `EA` with `DA` which now holds all the contributed funds and is controlled solely by EverLife.AI.

 We now need to remove the requirement for authorisation to use the EVER asset, to allow trading.
-At the same time we want to ensure that no more EVER can be created.
+At the same time we want to ensure that `GA` can no longer revoke authorization on its own.

 1. The release transaction `RELEASEtx` is submitted to enable free trading of EVER and prevent any further asset creation:
   - Source account: `GA`